eschen42/alpine-cbuilder/README.md

 ## An Alpine chroot image for rootlessly producing binaries to run on Alpine

-An alternative approach to using Docker or ["Docker rootless"](https://rootlesscontaine.rs/getting-started/docker/) is to make a chroot image; this can be done (on Ubuntu) without superuser privileges.
+An alternative approach to using Docker or ["Docker rootless"](https://rootlesscontaine.rs/getting-started/docker/) is to make a chroot image; this can be done (on Ubuntu) without superuser privileges using the `cbuilder-chroot.sh` script that leverages `alpine-chroot-install` from [https://github.com/alpinelinux/alpine-chroot-install](https://github.com/alpinelinux/alpine-chroot-install).
+Via QEMU, architectures other than `amd64` (e.g., `aarch64` for Raspberry Pi) may be used to build and run the Alpine chroot.

 First, build rootlesskit as described at [https://github.com/rootless-containers/rootlesskit#setup](https://github.com/rootless-containers/rootlesskit#setup) except there is no need to `make install` unless you want to.
 You merely may copy `rootlesskit` (and `rootlessctl` if desired) onto your path.

 Now you can build the chroot image (without `sudo`) using the cbuilder-chroot.sh script.
-For options, review the script or invoke:
+For options, which may be set by command line switches or environment variables, review the scripts or invoke:

 ```bash
 bash cbuilder-chroot.sh -h
 ```

+Noteworthy options include:

+- `-a ARCH`
+  - Architecture (eumulated by `qemu-user` if necessary.
+Choose among:
+    `x86_64,` `x86,` `aarch64,` `armhf`, `armv7`, `ppc64le`, `riscv64`, `s390x`
+- `-d CHROOT_DIR`
+  - Absolute path to the directory where Alpine chroot should be installed.
+- `-p ALPINE_PACKAGES`
+  - Alpine packages to install into the chroot; names separated by spaces and enclosed in quotes.
+  - default: See `CBUILDER` in `cbuilder-chroot.sh`

 By default, this script will create a chroot environment in `~/var/alpine`, creating it if it does not exist.
+Indeed, there are many options that may be

 Build and finish initialization of the environment using the commands: